reallinfo/phantomsql/README.md

 ## Demo

-Check out this [demo](https://harmankang.github.io/web-demos/registration-demo/index.html) that uses PhantomSQL in order to allows you to register, login, change password, and delete your account.
+Check out this [demo](https://harmankang.github.io/web-demos/registration-demo/index.html) that uses PhantomSQL in order to allow you to register, login, change your password, and delete your account.

 ## Architecture